Lessons From Fashion Week and How to Use Them in Your Marketing

-With the whirlwind of New York & London Fashion Week having come to an end, we thought we’d take a look back on our favorite marketing campaigns that have emerged from global fashion weeks across the years.
+With the whirlwind of New York, London, and Milan Fashion Weeks over, we look back on our favorite marketing campaigns that have emerged from global fashion weeks across the years.

 By observing the tactics that brands employ to strike up a buzz around their designers and clothes during fashion week, you can learn how to apply them to your own brands to see the same success.